agoat/contao-teaser/README.md

 # contao-teaser
-This is an extension adding a pattern for content blocks to make the content block viewable in teaser and/or article mode.
+This extension adds a teaser- and article mode for content blocks.